EATING of UNLEAVENED BREAD

 “Answer: It is not required to eat unleavened bread for seven days.
 This instruction means that whenever bread is eaten during this Festival it is to be unleavened.
 It does not mean unleavened bread must be eaten each day” (p.
 2).

 I hope you can begin to see the total shift in mind and attitude away from simple belief and obedience of Scriptural wording! (for example; Lev 23:6—“seven days you must eat unleavened bread”.
-(This appears as a command in the KJV & NKJV, without the watering down approach.)
+(This appears as a command in the KJV & NKJV, without the watering down approach, as the COG used to understand.)

-This was an attempt to subtly strike directly at the veracity of not only the COG teaching of the past on this subject, but also contradicts what the word of God reveals repeatedly!
+This was an attempt to subtly strike directly at the veracity of not only the COG teaching of the past on this subject, but also contradicts what the word of God seems to reveal repeatedly!
 The COG had this right under HWA but the subtlety and cleverness of Satan the devil was beginning to work in the COG even BEFORE the new administration and later in using the guise of “UNITY” in the ministry!
 (Note Eph.4:14 in your Bible.)
 This was seemingly & subtly slipped right under the nose of HWA and it worked!
 The subtle watering down of doctrine had successfully begun!
-Remember this is a seven day festival in which God uses the #7 for completion, picturing obedience to God and putting away sin.
-He also uses this number (Weekly & annually) for perfection!
-(7 annual festivals—7 annual Holy Days picturing His complete & perfect plan) So let us put our focus fully on what the Scriptures reveal on this subject of EATING UNLEAVENED BREAD during this seven day festival, as if we are just learning this for the first time and God is speaking directly to us as He was to Moses for all Israel.
-For you and me to just decide we do not have to eat the UNLB for seven days—no unforeseen or emergency circumstances to prevent it—perhaps even deciding (again, no emergency or immediate need) one wants to fast for a day or more during this time; when we are commanded to “eat” IS an attitude of disobedience to this command!
+Remember this is a seven day festival in which God uses the #7 for completion and perfection, picturing obedience to God and putting away sin.
+He also uses this number (Weekly & annually—7 annual festivals—7 annual Holy Days picturing His complete & perfect plan) So let us put our focus fully on what the Scriptures reveal on this subject of EATING UNLEAVENED BREAD during this seven day festival, as if we are just learning this for the first time and God is speaking directly to us as He was to Moses for all Israel.
+For you and me to just decide we do not have to eat the UNLB for seven days—no unforeseen or emergency circumstances to prevent it—perhaps even deciding (again, no emergency or immediate need) to fast for a day or more during this time; when we are commanded to “eat” IS an attitude of disobedience and rebellion to this command!
 That IS SIN or an attitude of rejecting a command from God!
-(1John 3:4)
+(1John 3:4) But some have even rejected this as being a command, taking other Scriptural points out of context to try and prove their lukewarm approach!

 What does the Bible really say concerning this question of eating the unleavened bread every day?
 Is it specific or just a general statement for the entire festival period?